A topic category for each abstract must be selected during the submission process; the abstract topics are as follows:

 Do posters have to stay up for the duration of the congress?

-All information relating to posters is available here
+All information relating to posters is available in the section below.

 Where will the poster area be situated?